solee0524/generator-koa-sudiyi/README.md

 Will keep eyes on module update.

+### 1.0.2

+Tiny modify to Sequlize version to 3.13.0 (Because 3.14.3 will cause promise warning).

 ## Getting To Know Sudiyi

 [Sudiyi](http://sposter.net/) is cool to help user to collect online shopping packages.